 Riggs’ legacy already lives on in hundreds of nonfiction filmmakers who have graduated from our documentary program to positions at such powerhouses as HBO, PBS, Discovery, and the BBC.
 We expect Riggs fellows to further invigorate the field with work on the critical cultural and social subjects of their generation.

-The J-School’s founding at the height of the tumultuous 1960s helped weave intellectual courage, independence of mind, and principled social engagement into what have become our unique values.
+Berkeley Journalism’s founding at the height of the tumultuous 1960s helped weave intellectual courage, independence of mind, and social justice engagement into what have become our unique values.
 A commitment to carry on Riggs’ legacy is a natural extension of this culture.

 To be a part of this historic fundraising drive, make a tax-deductible donation now.